 Both Olympic Phryge and Paralympic Phryge will spend the next two years promoting the upcoming games before finally welcoming the athletes to Paris 2024.
 One place you’ll find them is at Place de la Concorde, the largest public square in Paris located near the Tuileries Gardens at the end of the Champs-Elysées.
 This area will be transformed into an urban park hosting BMX freestyle, skateboarding (both street and park), and 3X3 basketball events.

-- Highly detailed LEGO Architecture interpretation of the Paris skyline, featuring a selection of famous landmarks, including the Arc de Triomphe, Champs-Elysées, Tour Montparnasse, Grand Palais, Eiffel Tower and the Louvre, plus grass and tree areas
+- Paris Skyline Features - Highly detailed LEGO Architecture interpretation of the Paris skyline, featuring famous landmarks like the Eiffel Tower, Arc de Triomphe, Louvre, and more, plus tree and grass areas

 We chose an ideal rather than an animal.
 We chose the Phrygian cap because it’s a very strong symbol for the French Republic.
 For French people, it’s a very well-known object that is a symbol of freedom, an object that will represent mascots all across the world.
 The fact that the Paralympics mascot has a visible disability also sends a strong message: to promote inclusion,” said Tony Estanguet, Paris 2024 President.